-||Sources both inside and outside the EU, such as credit reference agencies, fraud prevention agencies and outlets, professional background checking entities, international sanctions lists, any publically available databases or data sources.
+|(b) Public sources||Sources both inside and outside the UK, Jersey and the EU/EEA, such as credit reference agencies, fraud prevention agencies and outlets, professional background checking entities, international sanctions lists, any publically available databases or data sources.
 The information we obtain from credit reference agencies will include public information such as county court judgments and information from the electoral register.
 Data we may obtain may be shared with Citi Companies and include your name, gender (including any former gender), company, title and job description and contact details such as email address and telephone number or business address, details about your personal or business interests or activities.|

-||Any research agencies who may carry out research on our behalf both inside and outside the EU.
-The date we may obtain could include any of the data listed in sections 4.1 (a) and (b).|
+|(c) Other sources||Any research agencies who may carry out research on our behalf both inside and outside the United Kingdom and the EU/EEA.
+The data we may obtain could include any of the data listed in sections 4.1 (a) and (b).|

 5. To whom does Citi disclose your personal information?

-We disclose your personal information to others as follows:
+We disclose your personal information as follows: